rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

     The reformers were reacting to the many abuses and innovations from Rome, and thus rejected what they saw as "Mary worship", but interestingly they kept the Augustinian view that leads to immaculate conception (original sin as inherited guilt).

-    Iconoclastic views become a way for the reformers to avoid the "immaculate conception" of Mary but still keep to Augustinian presupositions, effectively by just ignoring Mary, icons and all.
+    Iconoclasm become a way for the reformers to avoid the "immaculate conception" of Mary but still keep to Augustinian presupositions, effectively by just ignoring Mary, icons and all.

 ???+ example "Reaction to Intercessions"
      Venerating Mary involves intercession, i.e., Mary prays for you.
      Most protestants will reject this and ask, "why not pray directly to Christ?"

      Obviously one should pray to Christ, but we should also pray for others (what are known as intercessory prayers) and ask others to pray for us.
-The reasons for intercessory prayer are many, and the protestant view seems to be that only people living in the world can do intercessory prayer, and that there's no living spirits other than Christ (which is a nihilistic view).
+The reasons for intercessory prayes are many, and the protestant belief seems to be that only people living in the world can do intercessory prayers, and otherwise there's no living spirits who can intercede (which is a nihilistic view).

 Ultimately, Christ has a human and divine will, being both God and man -- and it is from Mary that Christ gets His humanity.
-The Orthodox view is that Mary is alive with her Som and is very much able to hear and respond to prayer requests.
+The Orthodox view is that Mary is alive with her Son and is very much able to hear and respond to prayer requests.
-Intercessions from Mary are a way to connect directly to the human side of Christ.
+Intercessions from Mary are a way to connect directly to Christ's humanity.

+Regardless, we should show honor and respect to icons of the Theotokos because she is the human mother of Christ.
+We ought never destroy or suppress such images.